-Now, I have never really cared for coconut, but what I've discovered as an adult is that I don't like the commercial, processed coconut sold in most grocery stores.
-For both the cake and these cookies I used coconut from Sprouts Market, while still sweetened it seems to be less processed.
+Now, I have never really cared for coconut, but what I've discovered as an adult is that I don't like the commercial, processed, sweetened coconut sold in most grocery stores.
+For both the cake and these cookies I used coconut from Sprouts Market, while still sweetened a little bit, it seems to be less processed.
 (Maybe I'm just imagining things.)
-But, when it is baked onto these cookies, it has a yummy toasty crunch that is just divine.
+But, when it's baked onto these cookies, it has a yummy toasty crunch that is just divine.

 Having a luau or tropical party...or maybe you just love tropical flavors?
 Definitely give these a whirl!

 - 3/4 pound 3 sticks unsalted butter, at room temperature

 - 1 teaspoon pure vanilla extract or rum extract

 - 1/2 teaspoon kosher salt